-Hostile: Controlled by a power with which you are at war.
+Hostile: Controlled by a power with which you ar at war.

-Neutral: Not controlled by any power, or controlled by a power on the other side with which you are not yet at war (see "The Political Situation," page 9).
-Neutral territories, such as Switzerland, have white borders and do not have any power's emblem on them.
+Neutral: Not controlled by any power, or controlled by a power on the other side with which you are not yet at war (see "The Political Situation," below).
+Neutral territories, such as Central Mongolia, have white borders and do not have any power's emblem on them.
 Most such territories also have a unit silhouette with a number, which indicates how many infantry units the territory will generate to defend itself when its neutrality is violated.
-The Sahara Desert and Pripet Marshes are impassable and may not be moved into or through by any units.
+The Himalayas are impassable and may not be moved into or through by any units.